marcbadger/CarND-Vehicle-Detection/README.md

 The boxes at the smallest scale seemed to have a lot of false positives and took a long time to evaluate (because there were so many of them), so I decided to only keep the two larger search scales.

-Finally, I created a heatmap image, where each box classified as a car added a square of that size to the pixels of the heatmap image.
+Finally, I created a heatmap image, where each box classified as a car added a square of that size to the pixels of the heatmap image (code lines 151-180 in `hog_subsampling_w_heatmap.py`).
 The heatmap thus accumulates the evidence from all the boxes together, and the result can be thresholded so that single detections are thrown out.
 Then by using the `scipy.ndimage.measurements.label()` function, I extracted a bounding box for each separate blob in the heatmap.
 Here is an example of the entire pipeline together:

 ![alt text][raw_heatmap_detections_comparison_test1]